 The evaluation will take into account:

 The academic quality of the project and relevance of pedagogical innovation

 The coherence and the consistence of the budget and the potential to attract external support

 The formation of the team, the research's addition to the broader interest of applicants’ departments and research centers, and the strong potential for further collaboration.

-Results will be announced in December of the same year.
+Results will be announced in November 2018.

 The first project-related expenses should be incurred within one year of the date of award.
 All expenses and activities should be incurred within one year from the date of the first expenses.

 Recipients are required to submit to Alliance a final Academic Report on the research conducted.

 When recipients receive external grants based on the Alliance seed grant, they are expected to acknowledge the support of the “Alliance Program Joint Projects Grant” in any papers, publications or resumes and to provide the Alliance team with copies of these papers and publications.